 'Hen' or bachelorette parties are a recent innovation that started in America in the 1970s.
 In Italy, these parties are an opportunity to have a nice dinner and fun with friends, even the ones who are not invited to the Wedding.
 A night out with friends that usually happens one or two weekends before the wedding.

 An Italian bride spends the night before the wedding at her parent's house.
 Some wear green because it is said that brings good fortune.
 The Bride is not supposed to wear any gold on her wedding day apart from her wedding ring, it is considered bad luck.
-Bride has to wear something old, something new, something borrowed, something blue and something she has received as a gift.
+The bride has to wear something old, something new, something borrowed, something blue, and something she has received as a gift.

 Rice is thrown at the couple coming out of the Church or wedding hall to symbolize a shower of fertility.
 All guests approach and congratulate the newlyweds outside the wedding venue.
 In some regions in Italy Bride and Groom have to cut a log in two with a double handle saw after the wedding.
 This symbolizes the couple's partnership in marriage.
 Another nice tradition is tying a ribbon in front of the church.
 The ribbon represents the bride and groom 'tying the knot'.